Human rights in Ukraine: Media freedom and freedom of information

-Ukraine has also shut down several television stations operated by Russia on the grounds that they purvey propaganda.
+Ukraine has also shut down several television stations operated by Russia on the grounds that they spread Russian propaganda.
 In February 2017 the Ukrainian government banned the commercial importation of books from Russia, which had accounted for up to 60% of all titles sold.

 According to Amnesty International, in 2021 the media were generally pluralistic and free, but some outlets were discriminated against by officials because of their perceived pro-Russian leaning.
 Criticisms have been levelled at the decision to deprive Taras Kozak's TV channels of broadcasting licences.
 The investigation into the murder of the journalist Pavlo Sheremet in 2016 were undermined by serious deficiencies and lack of credibility.